arnaud-tincelin/selfhosted-az-devops-agent/README.md

-# Complete example to deploy AzureDevops Agents on Container Apps
+# Complete example to deploy SelfHosted AzureDevops Agents on Container Apps or Kubernetes

 This example deploys a full environment to support azure devops agents.
 For each new pipeline, one agent container will be instanciated, and then removed once the pipeline ends.